-Delivery Limit validations associated with BOS Flex amounts shall be based on «Customer Name»’s BOS Flex requests submitted to Power Services as of the deadline set forth in section 4.1 of Exhibit F. «Customer Name»’s BOS Flex schedules shall be limited to «Customer Name»’s Slice Percentage multiplied by such BOS Flex amounts.
+Delivery Limit validations associated with BOS Flex amounts shall be based on «Customer Name»’s BOS Flex requests submitted to BPA as of the BOX Flex submission deadline pursuant to section 4.1 of Exhibit F. «Customer Name»’s BOS Flex schedules shall be limited to «Customer Name»’s Slice Percentage multiplied by such BOS Flex amounts.

-6. GRAND COULEE PROJECT STORAGE BOUNDS (PSB)
+6. GRAND COULEE PROJECT STORAGE BOUNDS

-When Grand Coulee’s upper or lower PSB is established as either a Soft or Hard Operating Constraint, «Customer Name»’s simulated Grand Coulee forebay elevation shall be validated against such Grand Coulee’s PSB at least once each day.
-When Grand Coulee’s upper or lower PSB is established as an Absolute Operating Constraint, «Customer Name»’s simulated Grand Coulee forebay elevation shall be validated against such Grand Coulee’s PSB on all hours of each day.
+When Grand Coulee’s upper or lower PSB is established as either a Soft or Hard Operating Constraint, «Customer Name»’s simulated Grand Coulee forebay elevation shall be validated against such Grand Coulee’s PSB at least once each day pursuant to section 3.3.8 of Exhibit M. When Grand Coulee’s upper or lower PSB is established as an Absolute Operating Constraint, «Customer Name»’s simulated Grand Coulee forebay elevation shall be validated against such Grand Coulee’s PSB in each Shour in each day.

 6.1 Determination of Grand Coulee PSB

-Power Services shall estimate the upper and lower Grand Coulee PSB associated with each day of the following 3 months as part of each 3-month forecast submitted pursuant to section 8 of this exhibit, and shall update such Grand Coulee PSB as conditions change and as needed to reflect updated Operating Constraints.
+Power Services shall estimate the upper and lower Grand Coulee PSB associated with the end of month requirement, and/or within month requirement, of the following three months as part of each 3-month forecast submitted pursuant to section 8 of this exhibit and shall update such Grand Coulee PSB as conditions change and as needed to reflect updated Operating Constraints.
 To determine Grand Coulee’s PSBs, Power Services shall calculate the Storage Content associated with the Grand Coulee upper and lower ORCs as established by Operating Constraints in effect.
-Power Services shall apply a Storage Content difference between the upper and lower Grand Coulee PSB equivalent to at least ½-foot at all times except when Grand Coulee is required to fill to 1290.0 feet for verification of refill.
+Power Services shall apply a Storage Content difference between the upper and lower Grand Coulee PSB equivalent to at least ½-foot at all times except when Grand Coulee is required to fill to 1290.0 feet for verification of refill or another specific elevation .
 Power Services may specify other conditions under which this ½-foot difference does not apply.

 6.2 Application of the Grand Coulee PSB

 Power Services shall designate each Grand Coulee PSB that does not represent an Absolute Operating Constraint as either a Hard Operating Constraint or a Soft Operating Constraint.
-Unless designated otherwise by Power Services, Grand Coulee PSB associated with date-specific required forebay elevations shall be designated as Hard Operating Constraints and Grand Coulee PSB associated with interpolated points in effect on days between such date-specific required forebay elevations shall be designated as Soft Operating Constraints. «Customer Name» shall maintain its simulated Grand Coulee forebay elevation within the upper and lower Grand Coulee PSB that are designated as Hard Operating Constraints, or be subject to penalties as established in section 5.1.4 of this exhibit. «Customer Name»’s simulated Grand Coulee forebay may exceed the upper or lower Grand Coulee PSB designated as Soft Operating Constraints without penalties.
+Unless designated otherwise by Power Services, Grand Coulee PSB associated with date-specific required forebay elevations shall be designated as Hard Operating Constraints and Grand Coulee PSB associated with interpolated points in effect on days between such date-specific required forebay elevations shall be designated as Soft Operating Constraints. «Customer Name» shall maintain its simulated Grand Coulee forebay elevation within the upper and lower Grand Coulee PSB that are designated as Hard Operating Constraints, or be subject to penalties as pursuant to section 5.1.4 of this exhibit. «Customer Name»’s simulated Grand Coulee forebay may exceed the upper or lower Grand Coulee PSB designated as Soft Operating Constraints without penalties.
 However, «Customer Name» recognizes that simulating Grand Coulee’s forebay outside of the upper or lower Grand Coulee PSB designated as Soft Operating Constraints increases «Customer Name»’s risk of violating the Grand Coulee PSB designated as Hard Operating Constraints and incurring the associated penalties.